 There are some circumstances in which we are permitted, with your consent, to carry out what is called a "light touch" assessment.
-In order to do so we must be satisfied on the basis of evidence that you will be able to afford and continue to afford any charges due.
+To do so, we must be satisfied on the basis of evidence that you will be able to afford and continue to afford any charges due.
 In considering this, we will consider not only any evidence that you are able to provide but also the level of the charge we propose to make.
-In these circumstances we will be able to treat you as if an assessment has been carried out.
+In these circumstances we will be able to treat you as if an assessment has been carried out